 My Story

-Nothing could be further from the truth.
+Maybe you think I’ve always been a stylish person.
+But nothing could be further from the truth.

 I spent my teenage years and early adulthood wading through the shame of wanting to be seen, the frustration when clothes never looked the same way on me that they looked on the model, and the pervasive idea that if I just looked different - if I had different hair, a different body, a different face, if I were a different person altogether - I would be better.